Open Educational Resources

 Library funding to reduce the cost of course materials at MSU for undergraduate students.

 Overview: The Initiative will fund grants to migrate existing course materials for undergraduate classes at MSU to open educational resources (OER).
 The amount of funding depends on the needs of the proposed project, and the reach/impact of the outcomes for MSU students.

 Individuals, teams, and departments/programs may submit proposals describing a project to:

 - Adopt an existing open textbook (or other educational resource); up to $1,000

 - Adapt existing open educational resources to your instructional needs; up to $2,500

-In FY21 there will be two new options for funding:
+In FY22 there are two new options for funding:

 - Smaller awards may be distributed to fund the transition to library held materials that save students money and provide easy, digital access to required content; up to $800.